 In America during much of the twentieth century the ideology contained in works of political economy—often only between the lines—increasingly pulled the subject away from its moorings in the ideas of such classic figures as Montesquieu, Smith, Jefferson, Madison, and Tocqueville.
 More recently, however, political economists have begun to rediscover their lost heritage.
 Writers such as the Nobelists Friedrich Hayek and James Buchanan have inspired much important new research.
 Meanwhile, outside academia, developments such as the worldwide movement to privatize state enterprises and the abandonment of central planning in the socialist countries have given new urgency to the analysis of voluntary cooperation, free markets, and limited, constitutional government.
 The Independent Review provides an outlet for writers engaged in the development and extension of this classic tradition.
 However, we do not exclude papers written from alternative perspectives.
 Indeed, we hope to feature illuminating debates.
 In any event, many questions remain open; no one has all the answers.
 Normative as well as positive analyses will find a place here, and no attempt will be made to avoid the hard questions.
 On the contrary.

 Under Robert Higgs’ editorship during its first seventeen years, The Independent Review succeeded in realizing these hopes, its pages filled with a broad range of excellent scholarship in an exceptionally interesting and widely appealing form.
 The new editors – Christopher Coyne, Michaael Munger and Robert Whaples will endeavor mightily to maintain these high standards.
 To readers who are tired of narrowly specialized, technically inaccessible, and often boring journals, to those who are hungry for something expositionally tastier yet still intellectually meaty, we welcome you to what we hope to be a continuing feast.

-Robert Higgs, Editor-at-large
+Robert Higgs, Founding Editor

 Christopher Coyne, Co-Editor